Table of contents

 13. Profit Tracking variable setup (Server Container).

-Then you add the same thing to the Value Field that you entered in Firestore as Field Name.
-In our example we use Value.
-Under Firestore Collection ID, add the Collection ID that you also used in step 7.
-In our case this was Products.
+Next, at Value Field, add the same thing you pass in Firestore as Field Name.
+In our example, we use Value.
+At Firestore Collection ID, add Collection ID that you also used in step 7.
+In our case, this was Products.
 Then save the variable.

 set-up-variable-profit-tracking-fire-store-done-server-container